 Today I gave some advice to a client on how to assist their team at their industry’s big trade show event.
 B2B clients in particular can struggle when asked to think outside the box, at least when it comes to marketing.
 They are great when asked to about talk their products or services and even the industry.
 Read more

 When we get called upon by a client to help establish or spruce up their Twitter strategy, a consistent challenge is how to develop the network of connections.
-Getting followers is of course a primary function, but most social media experts will tell you learning to listen is a key function for success.
+Getting followers is, of course, a primary function, but most social media experts will tell you learning to listen is a key function for success.
 So how do you listen?
 Find profiles that are contributors to your desired conversations, and follow.
 Right?
-Unfortunately it’s not that easy.
-After a few days of searching out competitors and industry leaders a conversation can become stale very quickly.
+Unfortunately, it’s not that easy.
+After a few days of searching out competitors and industry leaders, a conversation can become stale very quickly.
 So using a tool, as simple as Follow Finder by Google can help immensely.
-There are many tools like this but the simplicity of Follow Finder to me is the great appeal.
-By using the social graph and examining elements like followers list, this app will show you profiles that might be of benefit to follow, along with profiles with similar list and follower make up as your profile.
+There are many tools like this but the simplicity of Follow Finder to me is a great appeal.
+By using the social graph and examining elements like followers list, this app will show you profiles that might be of benefit to follow, along with profiles with a similar list and follower makeup as your profile.
 By using thought leaders profiles or competitors profiles from your industry you can quickly identify those of value.
-I started with making a list of 5 thought leaders in your industry, for SEO; @randfish @dannysullivan @Vanessafox @dannydover @willcritchlow Next a list of 5 brands from the industry @seomoz @Sengineland @Distilled @Sewatch @Sejournal After searching these profiles, I now have a good start on what most likely will be a the top tweets in my industry.
-Starting to listening can help you or your brand understand how you can use twitter effectively.
+I started by making a list of 5 thought leaders in your industry, for SEO; @randfish @dannysullivan @Vanessafox @dannydover @willcritchlow Next a list of 5 brands from the industry @seomoz @Sengineland @Distilled @Sewatch @Sejournal After searching these profiles, I now have a good start on what most likely will be a the top tweets in my industry.
+Starting to listening can help you or your brand understand how you can use Twitter effectively.
 It will give you a window into the different way people share content and engage effectively.
-No two companies are going to effectively use twitter in the same, even with in the same industry.
+No two companies are going to effectively use Twitter in the same, even within the same industry.
 Nobody starts with followers, but the quickest way to get them?
 Engage and share with unique, quality content.

 How do I set up goals in Google Analytics and why would I want to?
 So what is the benefit of taking the time to set this up?
 Well for most businesses it can allow you to define ROI on different channels of advertising or marketing.
 If you are selling a specific widget, setting up a goal in Google Analytics can teach your marketing team to effectively convert customers, by easily identifying where the fallout is, and sometimes very specifically why.
 Google gives you the opportunity to define and track up to 10 URL’s for any one goal.
 Imagine the power when testing messages and assessing the value of promotions or offers?
 For some businesses it might be the annual report or industry white paper, never-the-less, you can learn the effectiveness of that information.
 If you don’t currently know the value of an online lead, you can begin to understand very quickly, thanks to goal tracking with Google Analytics.
 The best advice we give to our clients when discussing goals is, keep them extremely simple and limit the variable.
 This gives you the best chance to truly understand success.
 If you immediately start with too many options you might not effectively separate what is working, with what isn’t.